 “Congratulations to the winners of these prestigious awards, and we celebrate their excellent work,” said Anne Cheng, professor of English and American studies, and director of the Program in American Studies.
 “And we are proud of all of our students and honor their achievements and perseverance.”

-A public version of the video will be available on the program website soon after the originally scheduled June 1 Class Day.
+A public version of the video was posted on the program website, following the originally scheduled June 1 Class Day.